Hasan Jan: Education

-Hasan Jan memorized the Quran in Masjid e Nabavi in three months.
+Hasan Jan memorized the Quran in the Masjid-e-Nabavi in three months.
 He studied basic mathematics and Arabic grammar from his uncle.
 He later got admission at Anjuman Taleem-ul-Quran where he learnt basic Urdu and Islamiat.
 He then moved to Darul-uloom Utmanzai where he completed Dars-e-Nizami.
 After Dars-e-Nizami, he moved to Jamia Ashrafia Lahore, where he studied Hadith books from Muhammad Idris Kandhlawi and Maulana Muhammad Rasool Khan Hazarvi.
 He got degree of Fazal-e-Deniat from Darul Uloom Haqqania with distinction.
 On 11 June 1962 he moved to Madina for further studies at The Islamic University of al-Madinah al-Munawarah.
 He was awarded gold medal by the University of Peshawar in MA Islamiat for his distinction.

 Politics

 Hasan Jan was not a politician however he supported Jamiat Ulema-e-Islam.
 He was the teacher of Fazal-ur-Rehman.
 He contested the 1990 elections and defeated the then Awami National Party leader Abdul Wali Khan in his stronghold.
 He served as MNA for some time.